 Not only was the role of early experiences downplayed in the past, but the influences of our genes was thought to be permanent.
 Our genetic expression was something thought to be brought down over by our parents, something we had no control over.
 However, now we know that early experiences -most importantly, the interactions with other people- are vital for brain growth and development, as well as gene expression.According to the National Scientific Council on the Developing Child at Harvard University, it is true that the environment and early experiences chemically mark and control the expression of genes, both in early prenatal or postnatal experiences.
 This sheds light on the importance of surrounding yourself with a positive environment, and avoiding stress as much as possible while pregnant, and also when your baby arrives home.

 As parents, you play the most important role in providing a nurturing environment and the stimulation that your baby requires.
-It is your baby’s first experiences that will determine how he or she will interact with the world and how his or her brain will develop.
-So remember to foster your little one’s development by doing activities together, such as talking, reading, and singing to them from a very early age and playing imaginative games!
+Hs first experiences will determine how he will interact with the world and how his brain will develop.
+So remember to foster your little one’s development by doing activities together (such as talking, reading, and singing to him) and playing imaginative games from a very early age!